Pastoral Symphony (Vaughan Williams)

-Ralph Vaughan Williams's Symphony No. 3, published as Pastoral Symphony and not numbered until later, was completed in 1922.
-Vaughan Williams's inspiration to write this symphony came during World War I after hearing a bugler practising and accidentally playing an interval of a seventh instead of an octave; this ultimately led to the trumpet cadenza in the second movement.
+Ralph Vaughan Williams's third symphony, published as A Pastoral Symphony and not formally numbered until later, was completed in 1922.
+Vaughan Williams's inspiration to write this symphony came during his military service during the First World War after hearing a bugler practising: this ultimately led to the trumpet cadenza in the second movement.

-The work has gained the reputation of being a subtly beautiful elegy for the dead of World War I and a meditation on the sounds of peace.
+The work has gained the reputation of being a subtly beautiful elegy for the dead of the World War and a meditation on the sounds of peace.
 Like many of the composer's works, the Pastoral Symphony is not programmatic, but its spirit is evocative.
-None of the movements are particularly fast or upbeat (the composer himself described it as "four movements, all of them slow"), but there are isolated extroverted sections.
+In the last of the four movements a wordless voice (usually soprano, but the score allows for a tenor alternative) joins the orchestral forces.